The Microbiome Doctor: Doctors Were Wrong! The 3 Foods You Should Eat For Perfect Gut Health!

 Notable Quotes

-Flossing is not just about your teeth, it's about protecting your brain from inflammation and dementia risk
+Flossing isn't just about your teeth, it's about preventing oral bacteria from triggering brain inflammation that leads to dementia.

 Products Mentioned